The Trajectory Problem

 treatment of diffusion models.

-There, generation was framed as the reversal of a noising process: a sample is produced by starting
+There, generation was framed as the reversal of a noising process.
+A sample is produced by starting

 from Gaussian noise and following a trajectory back toward the data distribution, one denoising